anans3-gh/Tap/README.md

 # dagovna
 maketap.sh and tapcreator are part of a project to allow for the easy creation of tap interfaces on Ubuntu for network based testing.

-Tap-Creator is a simple bash script that enables the autamatic creation and bridging of a tap interface for testing.

 1. It requires as a pre-requisite the installation of the below packages:

  sudo apt-get install uml-utilities bridge-utils